chri3i/Ruvaak-Readme/README.md

 Ruvaak also makes use of a few GUI menus:

-- CatHub allows you to customize kill moves and chances for kill moves.
+- [CatHub](https://www.nexusmods.com/skyrimspecialedition/mods/65958) allows you to customize kill moves and chances for kill moves.
 Key ``ctrl + NumPad . (, for German keyboards)``
-- Immersive Equipment Distplay allows you to show equipment on your character.
+- [Immersive Equipment Distplay](https://www.nexusmods.com/skyrimspecialedition/mods/62001) allows you to show equipment on your character.
 Key ``Backspace``
-- QUI is basically AddItem Menu.
+- [QUI](https://www.nexusmods.com/skyrimspecialedition/mods/65343?tab=files) is basically AddItem Menu.
 I don't suggest using it unless you know which items are definitely safe to take.
 Key ``F11``
 - ENB to adjust visuals and many effects.
 Only use it when you know what you're doing.
 Key ``shift + enter``
+- [PlayerStats](https://www.nexusmods.com/skyrimspecialedition/mods/67622) allows you to see Actor Values, such as Negative Resistances gained from eating alchemical ingredients, Attributes (current and max), etc using the ``NumPad Enter`` key.

 ### Starting the Game